🔒

 What is Cleric?

-Cleric is an autonomous AI SRE platform that triages, investigates, and root-causes production alerts across Kubernetes and cloud infrastructures without manual intervention.
+Cleric is an autonomous AI SRE agent that investigates and root-causes production alerts across Kubernetes, Datadog, Prometheus, and Grafana without manual runbooks.

 Cleric is widely used by professionals, developers, marketers, and creators to enhance their daily work and improve efficiency.